Fellows of DIA

 Jeffrey W. Sherman, MD, FACP, is Chief Medical Officer and Executive Vice President at Horizon Pharma.
 Dr. Sherman has more than 25 years of pharmaceutical industry experience through engagements with IDM Pharma, Takeda Global Research and Development, NeoPharm, Searle/Pharmacia, and Squibb/Bristol-Myers Squibb.
 He a Past President of DIA, has served as DIA Annual Meeting Chair, received the DIA Outstanding Service Award, serves as DIA liaison to the FDA Clinical Trial Transformation Initiative Steering Committee, and was an inaugural DIA Fellow.
 He is a member of the Global Genes Medical and Scientific Advisory Board, and serves on the Board of Advisors of the Center for Information and Study on Clinical Research Participation.

-Per Spindler, DVM, MBA, leads Denmark’s Life Science Cluster Biopeople, the first Life Science cluster in Europe that was awarded the Gold Label of the European Cluster Management Excellence.
-He is a member of the Scientific Advisory Board of the Copenhagen Centre for Regulatory Science, and of the European Cluster Excellence Expert Group of the European Secretariat for Cluster Analysis.
-Dr. Spindler has received DIA’s Outstanding Service Award, and has served on the Board for EUPATI Denmark, the DIA Advisory Council of Europe, and the DIA Board of Directors.
-He has organized hundreds of meetings and training courses, mainly within regulatory science and affairs, and non-clinical safety sciences and toxicology.
+Per Spindler, DVM, MSc, Executive-MBA, was instrumental in the establishment of the Danish Life Science Cluster that was the first Health & Life Science Cluster in Europe that was awarded the Gold Label of the European Cluster Management Excellence.
+Now he is Head of Research & Innovation in Greater Copenhagen, Region Zealand, with responsibilities in clinical trials, genomic data, biobanks a.o.
+He is member of the Scientific Advisory Board of the Copenhagen Centre for Regulatory Science, Chair of the European Cluster Excellence Expert Group of the European Secretariat for Cluster Analysis.
+He has received DIA’s Outstanding Service Award, and served on the Board for EUPATI Denmark, DIA Advisory Council of Europe, DIA Board of Directors.

 Ling Su, PhD, is Professor in Shenyang Pharmaceutical University, and a Venture Partner with Lilly Asia Ventures.
 Dr. Su has over 25 years of experience in drug regulatory and development.
 He had worked in the Chinese regulatory agency and US FDA, as well as in various R&D management positions in the pharma industry, including VP for Clinical Research Asia Pacific at Wyeth, and SVP and Head of Pharma Development China at Novartis.
 In addition, he is a Research Fellow at the Research Center of National Drug Policy & Ecosystem, China Pharmaceutical University and an inaugural member of the Biotech Expert Advisory Panel of Hong Kong Stock Exchange.
 He is the past president and a Fellow of DIA.